The Motivation Myth: When Motivation Isn’t Motivation

 Why I Thought I Needed Anxiety (and What Happened When I Finally Questioned It)

-In asking myself the question:
+In asking myself the question,

 What am I actively unlearning right now?

-I didn’t go looking for an answer, the answer came looking for me.
+I didn’t go looking for an answer.
+The answer came looking for me.

 It showed up right after the TEDx Baton Rouge event I attended.
 Not as a speaker, but as a woman in the audience, cheering on neighbors, community members, and people I deeply respect.

-• I watched each speaker step into their message.
+I watched each speaker step into their message.

-• I saw nerves transform into confidence.
+I saw nerves transform into confidence.

-• I felt the electricity of people doing something brave in real time.
+I felt the electricity of people doing something brave in real time.

-And as I watched, something clicked: I belong on that stage.
+I belong on that stage.

-But here’s the key part:
+But here’s the part that surprised me.

-• I didn’t feel jealousy.
+I didn’t feel jealousy.

-• I chose to truly receive the experience.
+I chose to receive the experience fully.

 Not the conscious kind.

-The body memory kind.
+The body-memory kind.

 That old pattern I didn’t know was still running:

-“When inspiration shows up… anxiety must follow.”
+When inspiration shows up, anxiety must follow.

 I noticed myself getting busy.

 Too busy.
+Distracted-busy.

-”I don’t have time to work on what I want” busy.
+The kind of busy that says, I don’t have time to work on what I actually want.

 So why the anxiety?

 I stepped back for a day.
+A mini hibernation.

 Some sleep.
+Some journaling.

-Some unresolved questions floating around:
+Some unresolved questions floating around.

-• Why is this here?
+Why is this here?

-• Why now?
+Why now?

-• What is this signal?
+What is this signaling?

-• What part of me thinks this anxiety is necessary?
+What part of me thinks this anxiety is necessary?

 My body thinks anxiety is a motivator.